running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 # Runes

-Runes have been added with the Lost Temple Addon, they can drop anywhere from Freezing the freezing Lands waypoint onwards.
+Runes have been added with the Lost Temple Addon, they can drop anywhere from the "freezing Lands" waypoint onwards.

 | #  | NAME | IMAGE     | STAT BONUSES                                                      |
 |----|------|-----------|-------------------------------------------------------------------|